 Student Life and Leadership provides co-curricular opportunities for out-of-classroom learning through student leadership development, self-exploration, and social interaction.
 Student Life focuses primarily on four key areas: leadership development, student governance, event programming, and student organizations.
 Student Life facilitates major campus-wide events including cultural and educational programs.

 The Student Government Association (SGA) mission is to serve as the voice of the student body by promoting campus involvement, fostering leadership development, and overseeing and assisting in the development of student organizations, and by acting as a liaison between student and the campus administration.
 All students, full-time or part-time, are a part of the Student Government Association and can attend SGA Council meetings and participate in all activities sponsored by the SGA.
 The Student Government Association Office is located in the Student Lounge.

-The Student Ambassador Program recruits qualified students to represent Davidson County Community College in a number of initiatives, serving as role models and mentors to all students.
-This group of trained student representatives provides the campus with an additional resource of student leaders to assist new and current students in the admissions/registration process, represent the College in outreach efforts, assist in campus wide events and promote the image of DCCC.
+The Student Ambassador Program recruits qualified students to represent Davidson-Davie Community College in a number of initiatives, serving as role models and mentors to all students.
+This group of trained student representatives provides the campus with an additional resource of student leaders to assist new and current students in the admissions/registration process, represent the College in outreach efforts, assist in campus wide events and promote the image of Davidson-Davie.

 The Student Lounge, located in the J. Bryan Brooks Student Center, is a community space available for students to unwind and socialize, watch TV, play foosball, air-hockey, video and board games or just relax between classes.

 Davidson-Davie Community College offers women’s volleyball, men’s basketball, and men’s and women’s golf intercollegiate athletic programs.
 Each program enhances the college experience for students and is committed to providing a comprehensive and well-rounded athletic experience in support of the College’s educational initiatives.